KiuIras/m3version-maven-plugin/README.md

 ## How-To
 ### Prerequisites
-This plugin works with the "Major.Minor.Patch" versioning system.
-[Semantic Versioning](http://github.com)
+This plugin works with the "Major.Minor.Patch" [Semantic Versioning](https://semver.org/).

 ### Configuration
 To use this plugin, clone and compile it via